 (Learn About Office Phone Booth Prices)

-The ease of collaboration in an open office allows this to happen.
-However, studies have shown that an open office can actually hurt collaboration and have a serious effect on productivity.
+The ease of collaboration in an open office was expected to make this happen.
+However, studies have shown that an open office can actually hurt communication and have a serious effect on productivity.

 So how do you enjoy the benefits of an open office layout, take advantage of the power of remote workers, and give your team access to distraction free areas that promote better teamwork and collaboration?

-A simple solution that is as versatile and cost effective as the open plan layout are office phone booths such as the Executive Room from Zenbooth.
-So to help you decide if our Zenbooths are the best solution for your business - here are some advantages.
+A simple solution that is as versatile and cost effective as the open plan layout are office phone booths.
+To help you decide if our Zenbooths are the best solution for your business, here are some of their advantages.

 1. Office quiet rooms make spontaneous collaboration easier